 Prestons suburb profile

-Prestons is a rapidly growing suburb in Sydney's southwest, situated approximately 37km from the CBD.
-Known for its family-friendly environment, Prestons offers a mix of modern housing developments and established homes, catering to a diverse community.
-The suburb benefits from its strategic location near major transport routes, including the M5 and M7 motorways, providing easy access to the city and surrounding areas.
-Prestons is home to several schools, parks, and shopping centers, making it a convenient and appealing choice for families and professionals.
-Its ongoing development and community-focused amenities continue to enhance its appeal as a desirable residential area.
+Prestons is a rapidly growing suburb located in the southwestern part of Sydney, approximately 37km from the CBD.
+Known for its family-friendly atmosphere, Prestons offers a mix of modern housing developments and established homes, catering to diverse lifestyles.
+The suburb benefits from excellent connectivity, with easy access to the M5 and M7 motorways, making it a convenient location for commuters.
+Prestons is home to several parks, schools, and shopping centers, providing residents with essential amenities and recreational options.
+Its strategic location and community-focused environment make Prestons an appealing choice for families and professionals alike.

 Prestons property market performance

-Prestons has experienced a robust property market over the past 12 months, with house values increasing by 8.8%.
-The current median house price stands at $1.23 million, reflecting strong demand in the area.
-Notably, there have been no unit sales, indicating a lack of unit market activity.
+Prestons' property market has shown growth in the house sector over the past 12 months with house values increasing by 8.3%.
+The median house price currently stands at $1.245 million, reflecting solid demand.
+Notably, there have been no unit sales, indicating a lack of unit market activity in this suburb.

 | Houses | Units | |